conductor-oss/conductor/docs/docs/metadata/index.md

 |type|Type of task.
 SIMPLE for tasks executed by remote workers, or one of the system task types||
 |inputParameters|JSON template that defines the input given to the task|See "wiring inputs and outputs" for details|

-In addition to these paramters, additional parameters speciific to the task type are required as documented [here](/metadata/systask/)
+In addition to these parameters, additional parameters specific to the task type are required as documented [here](/metadata/systask/)

 # Wiring Inputs and Outputs